mkhaled87/pFaces-AMYTISS/README.md

 pfaces -CGH -d 1 -k amytiss@../../kernel-pack -cfg toy2d.cfg -p
 ```

-where **pfaces** (or **pfaces.exe** in Windows)  is the binary file of pFaces, "-CGH -d 1" asks pFaces to run AMYTISS in the first device of all avaialble deveices, "-k amytiss@../../kernel-pack" tells pFaces about AMYTISS and where it is located, "-cfg toy2d.cfg" asks pFaces to hand the configuration file to AMYTISS, and "-p" asks pFaces to collect profiling information.
+where **pfaces** calls pFaces launcher, "-CGH -d 1" asks pFaces to run AMYTISS in the first device of all avaialble deveices, "-k amytiss@../../kernel-pack" tells pFaces about AMYTISS and where it is located, "-cfg toy2d.cfg" asks pFaces to hand the configuration file to AMYTISS, and "-p" asks pFaces to collect profiling information.
 Make sure to replace each / with \ in case you are using Windows command line.

 ### **Building your own example**